ThatQuiz Test Library Take this test now

 C) To ensure the accuracy and reliability of the results

-D) To reduce the cost of testing
+D) To minimize the amount of sample needed

 • 70.
 Which of the following is a common route of exposure to toxins?